rajinder-yadav/tscli/README.md

 #### Terminal Two

-This will run the NodeJS whenever new files are copied into the `build/` folder.
+This will run the Node.js whenever new files are copied into the `build/` folder.

 ```sh
 npm run devwatch
 ```

-There is a delay added before the NodeJS program is executed, this is to prevent premature re-running of code if multiple files are being copied to the `build/` folder.
+There is a delay added before the Node.js program is executed, this is to prevent premature re-running of code if multiple files are being copied to the `build/` folder.
 You can change the delay from the `devwatch` script (see file`package.json`) by altering the value passed using the `--delay-start` switch.

 ## Benefits